Motor skill consolidation: Role of sleep in motor memory consolidation

 A number of recent studies have begun to demonstrate the importance of sleep in the process of consolidation of both procedural and declarative memories.
-For instance, it was recently shown that even a short 90 minute nap after training in a skilled finger task prevented interference two hours after the task when compared to subjects that did not nap.
-During night sleep, REM sleep and slow-wave sleep both contribute to the motor memory consolidation process through an increase in neuromodulatory activity, as well as regular field potential oscillations such as sleep spindles (reviewed by Diekelmann and Born, 2010).
+For instance, it was recently shown that even a short 90-minute nap after training in a skilled finger task prevented interference two hours after the task when compared to subjects that did not nap.
+During night sleep, REM sleep and slow-wave sleep both contribute to the motor memory consolidation process through an increase in neuromodulatory activity, and regular field potential oscillations such as sleep spindles (reviewed by Diekelmann and Born, 2010).

 Pathologies and processes affecting motor memory consolidation

 While the precise neural basis for motor skill consolidation is not fully understood, many of the structures necessary for the process have been identified.
-As the process of learning a motor skill requires both initial execution of the skill, as well as long storage of the consolidated memory, a complex network of brain areas are involved, including the primary motor cortex, the cerebellum, the prefrontal cortex, and the basal ganglia.
+As the process of learning a motor skill requires both initial execution of the skill, and long storage of the consolidated memory, a complex network of brain areas are involved, including the primary motor cortex, the cerebellum, the prefrontal cortex, and the basal ganglia.
 Given that motor skill consolidation is a distributed process, the ability to form new procedural memories is susceptible to the effects of a number of processes and pathologies.